Skip to main content

 Having established clear rules around dispute resolution procedures, both parties can move forward knowing that any disagreements can be dealt with quickly and equitably according to existing legislation.
 Moving ahead then, it is important for employers to consider tax implications associated with engaging a recruitment agency under Dutch law before entering into an agreement.

-Taxes are a critical component of recruitment agency contracts in the Netherlands.
+Taxes are an important component of recruitment agency contracts in the Netherlands.
 This section will provide an outline of the tax implications associated with these agreements, including payroll taxes, income taxes and deductions.

 1. Payroll Taxes: Employers must pay payroll taxes for each employee that works under an agency contract.
 These taxes include social security contributions, pension payments and unemployment insurance premiums.